feedhenry-staff/fh-dev-proxy/README.md

 You can configure a few environment variables to setup this component for use and your needs.
 The variables and their uses are explained below.

-* FH_PROXY_TARGET - Required.
+* PROXY_TARGET_FH - Required.
 The domain you wish to proxy requests to.

-* FH_PROXY_ADDRESSES - The address(es) that can use this proxy without the need
+* PROXY_ADDRESSES_FH - The address(es) that can use this proxy without the need
 to validate with FeedHenry credentials via the login portal.
 Be sure it's your _external_ IP address if you're behind a NAT.

-* FH_PROXY_SESSION_TIMEOUT - The number of milliseconds of inactivity required for a logged in proxy session to be terminated.
+* PROXY_SESSION_TIMEOUT_FH - The number of milliseconds of inactivity required for a logged in proxy session to be terminated.
 Defaults to 10 minutes.

 These two variables are not yet supported, but may need to be in the future.
-* FH_PROXY_HTTP_PORT - The port to send HTTP requests to on the FH_PROXY_TARGET.
+* PROXY_HTTP_PORT_FH - The port to send HTTP requests to on the PROXY_TARGET_FH.
 Defaults to 80.
-* FH_PROXY_HTTPS_PORT - The port to send HTTPS requests to on the FH_PROXY_TARGET.
+* PROXY_HTTPS_PORT_FH - The port to send HTTPS requests to on the PROXY_TARGET_FH.
 Defaults to 443.

 ## Protocols and HTTPS